-The objective is to study the behaviours of users, their attitudes and processes to provide insights into how they interact with sites, apps etc, why they do it, when and how.
-They are usually conducted over a fairly extensive period from days to months or even years in some of the more ambitious longitudinal studies.
+The objective is to study users’ behaviours, attitudes, and processes to provide insights into how they interact with sites, apps etc., why they do it, when, and how.
+They are conducted over an extensive period from days to months or even years in some of the more ambitious longitudinal studies.

-- a product or a website;
+- A product or a website;

-- general information about user behaviour (e.g. mobile phone usage);
+- General information about user behaviour (e.g. mobilephone usage);

 When to Conduct a Diary Study